A popular choice on both sides of the Atlantic, the Triumph TR4 is still winning hearts today. Here’s how to buy a great example

 Finally check all the switchgear works and don’t forget to inspect the condition of the soft top if the hood frame is folded away.
 On cars equipped with a Surrey top, take a look at how neatly the panel fits and check the seals are in good condition.

 When viewing a TR4 or a later TR4A, it’s important to research the car’s history to see whether it’s a repatriated example that’s been converted to right-hand drive.
-This shouldn’t really affect the price, as a top drawer TR4, whether it’s a home-grown variant or a carefully converted import, will still cost close to £30,000.
+This shouldn’t really affect the price, as a top-drawer TR4, whether it’s a home-grown variant or a carefully converted import, will still cost around £30,000.
 Rare specials like the hard top Dove GTR4 coupe (1961-64) will obviously sell for a premium over even the best presented TR4A.

-Lowering the sights and opting for an example requiring a small amount of work should be able to flush out a useable car priced at between £20,000 to £16,000 but avoid sub-ten grand TR4s unless a long term project requiring a lot of work is the order of the day.
+Lowering the sights and opting for an example requiring a small amount of work should be able to flush out a useable car priced at £16,000–20,000 but avoid sub-£10k TR4s unless a long term project requiring a lot of work is what you’re after.
 Desirable extras on these TRs include electronic ignition, overdrive, alternator conversion, spin-on oil filter, electric fan, uprated and adjustable shock absorbers, unleaded cylinder head and a mohair or double duck hood cover.
 Lightweight body panels are acceptable – providing they aren’t fibreglass – and a stainless steel exhaust is another very desirable extra to look out for.